bbauska/JS-intermediate/README.md

 **Webpack**

 Webpack is one of the most popular module bundlers in the JavaScript community.
-It\'s highly configurable and can handle a wide variety of use cases.
+It&apos;s highly configurable and can handle a wide variety of use cases.
 Additionally, it has a large community and a wide range of plugins available.